-- any personal interests which they or members of their family may have.
-Where appropriate, a client should be advised of such an interest, notwithstanding this policy - any existing, proposed or prospective business relationship between any member of Amati Global Investors and any third party - any agreement or transaction which has been, will or may be, entered into by any member of Amati Global Investors. - the holding by, interest or position of any member of Amati Global Investors in any investments issued by the client or any third party.
+- Any personal interests which they or members of their family may have.
+Where appropriate, a client should be advised of such an interest; - Any existing, proposed or prospective business relationship between any member of Amati and any third party; - Any agreement or transaction which has been, will be or may be, entered into by any member of Amati; and - The holding by, interest or position of, any member of Amati in any investments issued by the client or any third party.